-In showing suggestive evidence that auctioneer heterogeneity resides at least in part in the ability to generate excitement among bidders, this paper contributes to a small but growing literature exploring behavioral factors in auction environments such as auction fever or overbidding (Ockenfels, Reiley, and Sadrieh, 2007; Podwol and Schneider, 2011; Malmendier and Szeidl, 2008).
-In the literature, auction fever-also referred to as competitive arousal or bidding frenzy-encompasses many behaviors, such as rivalry or spite (Morgan, Steiglitz, and Reis, 2003; Ku, Malhorta, and Murnigham, 2005; Cooper and Fang, 2008); endowment effects (Heyman, Orhun, and Ariely, 2004; Dodonova and Khoroshilov, 2009); utility of winning (Cooper and Fang, 2008); regret/fear of losing (Cramton, Filiz-Ozbay, Ozbay, and Sujarittanonta, 2012; Filiz-Ozbay and Ozbay, 2007); uniqueness of being first (Ku, Malhorta, and Murnigham, 2005); and irrational limited attention (Lee and Malmandier, 2011).
-Documenting the relevance of behavioral factors in auctions is particularly relevant in our context where actors are informed professionals, as in Goldreich (2004).
-Our evidence is also related to work in psychology, for example, suggesting that thought speed can have an impact on mood (Pronin and Wegner, 2006).
+In showing that auctioneer heterogeneity resides at least in part in the ability to generate excitement among bidders, this paper contributes to a small but growing literature exploring behavioral factors in auction environments such as auction fever or overbidding (Ockenfels, Reiley, and Sadrieh, 2007; Podwol and Schneider, 2011; Malmendier and Szeidl, 2008).
+In the literature, auction fever-also referred to as competitive arousal or bidding frenzy-encompasses many behaviors, such as rivalry or spite (Morgan, Steiglitz, and Reis, 2003; Ku, Malhorta, and Murnigham, 2005; Cooper and Fang, 2008); endowment effects (Heyman, Orhun, and Ariely, 2004; Dodonova and Khoroshilov, 2009); utility of winning (Cooper and Fang, 2008); regret/fear of losing (Cramton, Filiz-Ozbay, Ozbay, and Sujarittanonta, 2012; Filiz-Ozbay and Ozbay, 2007); uniqueness of being first (Ku, Malhorta, and Murnigham, 2005); and irrational limited attention (Lee and Malmendier, 2011).
+Documenting the relevance of behavioral factors in auctions is particularly significant in our context where actors are informed professionals, as in Goldreich (2004).
+Our suggestive evidence that the pace of auctions may be important is also related to work in psychology, for example, suggesting that thought speed can have an impact on mood (Pronin and Wegner, 2006).
 Ku, Malhotra, and Murnigham (2005) also studied how time pressure can affect bidding, and Malhorta (2010) found, in a field experiment, that the combination of rivalry effects and time pressure is particularly strong in leading to additional bidding.